microchip-pic-avr-examples/pic18f47q10-cnano-eusart-hello-world-mcc/README.md

 ## 2. Demo

-In this demo, the message `Hello World!` is sent via serial communication every 1000 ms. MPLAB® X Data Visualizer is used as a terminal to see the output message.
+In this demo, the message `Hello World!` is sent via serial communication every 1000 ms. MPLAB X Data Visualizer is used as a terminal to see the output message.

 <br><img src="images/demo.png" width="1000">

 ## 3. Summary

-In this example the EUSART is set in the most common configuration (asynchronous operation and 8N1 message format) and "Hello World" messages are transmitted.
-MPLAB® X Data Visualizer is used to see the messages on the PC.
+In this example, EUSART most common configuration is used (asynchronous operation and 8N1 message format), and "Hello World" messages are transmitted.
+MPLAB X Data Visualizer is used to see the messages on the PC.

 ##  How to Program the Curiosity Nano board